phpab/phpab.github.io/source/docs/components/events.md

 ### phpab.participation.variant_missing

-The `phpab.participation.variant_missing` event is dispatched when no variant has been chosen by the [cariant chooser](variants.html) or when the variant no longer exists.
+The `phpab.participation.variant_missing` event is dispatched when no variant has been chosen by the [variant chooser](variants.html) or when the variant no longer exists.
 This can happen when the user has a cookie set but the code has changed for example.